FreddyKly/Iot_Project/IoT_Project/README.md

 The Really Small Message Broker is the MQTT broker of choice for MQTT-SN in the RIOT emcute_mqttsn tutorial which made it an intriguing option to look into.
 After finding out that it also offered the functionality to translate from MQTT-SN to MQTT and it was already tested and the configuration was known it was chosen as Broker within the IoT-Lab 6Lo network.
 It Was important to be able to translate between MQTT and MQTT-SN because the IoT-Device driver application that was designed during this project only sent MQTT-SN, but AWS was configured to only use MQTT.

 ### IoT-Device driver application
 The IoT-Device driver application was designed to send data over the MQTT-SN protocol to a broker, that can be configuered in the command line by the application user.
 The application uses a SAUL-driver that generates data that starts at 0 and counts up to 9 iterativly, every second.
-The driver needs to be
+The driver needs to be initialized and and registered in the SAUL registry.
+It can than be fetched from the registry in the main programm and the read function can be called to get the generated data.
+When the project is compiled and then started using the setup_mqtt_script.sh script, the user can type `con <ip adress of the rsmb>` to connect to the rsmb.
+As soon as this connection-building was successful the user can start the driver by running the command `start`.

+### MQTT Bridge between IoT-Lab and AWS
+To be able to send the MQTT messages from the driver over the rsmb to AWS-Broker a services that bridges between those two was needed.
+To accomplish that the way of least resistence was chosen, which was programming a python script to forward the message and running it on the grenoble server.
+The script uses the "subprocess" library to run shell commands within a python script.
+The script subscribes to the rsmb using `mosquitto_sub` and then publishes the message that was received to the AWS-Broker using `mosquitto _pub`

+### Broker on AWS
+The broker on AWS is configured using the config_AWS.conf file.
+Mosquitto is the library that is used to set up the broker on an EC2 istance.

+### Data Receiver
+To receive the data within the AWS an EC2 instance is used to run the `mosquitto_sub` command and thus subscribe to the Broker running on the other EC2 instance.